loosolab/jlu-bda-2020/README.md

 The results (plot images and CSV files) can be found in the `results` folder inside the output directory.
 To view the plots in detail, a web application is available at `http://localhost:4200/`.

 ## Example case
-`python bin/tf_analyser.py -g hg19 -b GM12878 -t RELA -c chr1`
+`python bin/tf_analyzer.py -g hg19 -b kidney -t AR -c chr1`

-This command will download and analyse all data for transcription factor RELA, sampled from chromosome 1 of the biosource GM12878.
+This command will download and analyze all data for transcription factor "AR", a known activator, sampled from chromosome 1 of the biosource "kidney".

 **Results**

-For each transcription factor analysed in the process, a set of three figures will be exported:
+For each transcription factor analyzed in the process, a set of three figures will be exported:

 <img src="docs/img/rela1.png" width="500">

-Density Scatter Plot: This scatter plot contains the means of the ATAC Scores on the x-axis and the ChIP Scores on the y-axis.
+Density Scatter Plot: This scatter plot contains the means of the ATAC scores on the x-axis and the ChIP scores on the y-axis.
 The histograms on both axes are showing the distribution of respective ATAC/ChIP scores.
 This plot also contains a heatmap, which shows the densities of the values used.
 (Zooming in may be required to see the details.)

 <img src="docs/img/rela4.png" width="500">